 Once the password has been successfully changed the new password will be replicated around to the other DCs using the standard replication schedule.
 This can sometimes result in a delay for the user when they try to use their new password.
 If such a delay occurs always try to make the password change against the DC that holds the PDC emulator FSMO role and make sure that the GPO setting to check with the PDC on password failure is enabled.
 In well-connected environments it is often beneficial to enable AD Change notification, this will allow AD changes to replicate much faster between DC’s located in different sites.

-Password resets are often a problem as organizations begin to grow.
-Sometimes the sheer number of them can take up huge amounts of time for the service desk, or result in long delays for the end user in being productive again (forgetting your password while travelling is a nightmare!) which ultimately results in a loss of profit for the company.
+Password resets are often a problem as organizations grow, or become increasingly remote.
+The sheer number of them can take up huge amounts of time for the service desk, or result in long delays for the end user in being productive again (resetting your password outside of the VPN is a nightmare) which ultimately results in a loss of profit for the company.

 Then you also have the security issues, how do you know the user requesting a password reset over the phone is who they say they are?
 Can all your service desk staff be trusted to tick the “User must change password at next logon” box?
 If these sorts of questions keep you awake at night then it may well be worth implementing a self service password reset solution, such as Specops uReset.

 The solution can fix the issues mentioned above, and remove the reset call from the service desk.
 With Specops uReset, you can ensure that users can reset or change their passwords from anywhere, or any device, and verify their identities with MFA.
 When combined with Specops Password Policy, the solution displays real-time password policy feedback, and prevents users from selecting a vulnerable, or breached password.
 Specops uReset pays for itself by saving time for both the service desk, and users.